marcospb19/marcospb19/README.md

 Hi, my name is João Marcos (he/him), I'm 19 and I'm from Brazil.

-I'm an IT undergraduate and I plan on getting a major college degree by 2025 in Computer Science.
+I'm an IT undergraduate and I plan on getting a major in Computer Science by 2025.

 <img src="https://github-readme-stats.vercel.app/api?username=marcospb19&show_icons=true&theme=dark" />